 1. You constantly compare yourself to other people

-You always believe other people are prettier, smarter, nicer, or more successful, and in every conversation you compare yourself unfavorably to someone else, even if the conversation isn’t about you.
+You always believe other people are prettier, smarter, nicer, or more successful, and in every conversation, you compare yourself unfavorably to someone else, even if the conversation isn’t about you.

 2. You have a hard time saying “no”

-3. You don’t believe you’re good enough
+3. You struggle to believe you’re good enough

 No matter how hard you try, it seems like you just can’t turn off the tapes that fill your mind with thoughts like “I will never be good enough.”, “I will fail.”, “What will other people think?”.